 If required, the weld location can be analyzed for HAZ (Heat Affected Zone), microstructure analysis, weld material identification etc.

 With the competition growing, OEM’s can’t take a chance of losing customers due to increased waiting period of its models.
 In order to have a quick delivery time, the production in sync needs to be faster.
 Hence, there is a constant quest for reducing the total no of parts per vehicle (complexity reduction) & making the design such that it is easy to assemble and leads to reduced takt time.
 Now, in this section we provide a study that deals with the mounting philosophy of components on the BIW.
-This includes, locus of assembly, tool utilization, no of steps for assembly, no of mounts etc.
+This includes, locus of assembly, tool utilization, no of steps for assembly, no of mounts etc. This provides mounting method ideas to design engineers.

 The following 2 examples show the brief idea about the mounting philosophy study (refer Fig 6 & 7).
 Detailed time & production engineering specific study can be conducted and presented on demand.